-The Authority has engaged Public Financial Management, Inc., Chicago, Illinois and A.C.
-Advisory Inc., Chicago, Illinois, as Financial Advisors in connection with the Authority's issuance and sale of the 2014D Bonds.
-The Financial Advisors are not obligated to undertake any independent verification of or assume any responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.
+The Authority has engaged Public Financial Management, Inc., Chicago, Illinois, and Acacia Financial Group, Inc., Chicago, Illinois, as Financial Advisors in connection with the Authority's issuance and sale of the 2015A Bonds.
+Under the terms of their engagements, the Financial Advisors are not obligated to undertake any independent verification of or assume any responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.